jmarcecuevas/CabifyChallenge-android/README.md

 <a name="introduction"></a>
 ## Introduction
-This is an **unofficial** application that responds to a technical challenge with the sole purpose of translating a series of given requirements into the Android platform.
-This is also a fully functional Android app built entirely with Kotlin and **Jetpack Compose**.
-It follows Android design and development best practices.
+This is an unofficial application that responds to a technical challenge for the sole purpose of showing knowledge associated with software development on the Android platform.
+Cabify Shop is also a fully functional app built entirely with Kotlin and Jetpack Compose.
+Moreover, It follows the official architecture guidance as closely as possible.

 <a name="features"></a>
 ## Features
 A few of the things you can do with Cabify Shop:

-* View products that you can buy
+* View products list with their price and promotions (if applicable)
 * Add them to cart
 * Navigate the app **offline**
 * You can add products, exit the app, come back and continue shopping
 * Pull to refresh product list when you have network connectivity, so you can sync with the latest
-* See the list of products added to the cart and from there modify the quantity required or directly delete them
+* See the list of products added to the cart and from there modify the amount required or directly delete them from cart
-* You can see for each order the original price and the current price that contains the discounts applied (if applicable)
+* You can also see for each order the original price and the current price that contains the discounts applied (if applicable)
-* You can also see the detail with each discount applied, the subtotal and the final price to pay
+* Moreover, you can see the detail with each discount applied, the subtotal and the final price to pay

 <p align="center">
   <img src="docs/images/screenshot1.jpeg" width="250" />